goschtl/zope/Sandbox/J1m/s3uploadqueue/src/zc/s3uploadqueue/README.txt

 using a file directory.

-An application that wants to upload to S3 writes a temporary file and then moved it into a directory and then goes on about it's business.
+An application that wants to upload to S3 writes a temporary file and then moves it into a directory and then goes on about it's business.

 Separately, either in a daemon, or in a separate application thread, zc.s3uploadqueue.main is run, which watches the directory and moves